ISAITB/docs-itb-ta/source/serviceHealth/index.rst

 supporting test services.
 Such callbacks are made when components external to the core test engine are expected to directly interact with it.

-Problems here come from a general misconfiguration of access to the test bed's test engine.
-Note that whether this is fully correctly configured cannot be established automatically as this depends on the testing needs and setup of each test bed instance.
+Problems here come from a general misconfiguration of access to the Test Bed's test engine.
+Note that whether this is fully correctly configured cannot be established automatically as this depends on the testing needs and setup of each Test Bed instance.

 .. _serviceHealth_overview_antivirus: